OverCry/Reader/README.md

 1. Allow more protection when deleting saved locations
 2. Add content on the 'hidden' layer (Completed)
-3. Allow 'pages' to jump, rather than next to each other
+3. Allow 'pages' to jump, rather than be next to each other

 ### Terminal Commands